Dtech-Dbug/Range/README.md

-# Range
+# range

-Pythonic way of running for loops using Range function implemented in JavaScript.
+Pythonic way of using Range function implemented in TypeScript.
 Cause- why not?

 ## Implementation